Get

 Calico Cat Personality – Are Calico Cats Mean?

-We were not able to find any research that connects color to personality in cats, including those with the calico coat.
+We could not find any research that connects color to personality in cats, including those with the calico coat.
 Therefore, there is no reason to expect your calico cat to be mean.
 Each cat has a unique personality, and some will be friendlier than others, but most are playful, curious, and affectionate.

 Top 5 Unique Facts About Calico Cats